INSTITUTE OF QUALITY AND ACCREDITATION IN HEALTHCARE

 - Second category, if compliance with the standards (criteria) of the first, second and third ranks is at least 60%;

-- First category, if the standards (criteria) of the first rank are not less than 70%, the second rank is not less than 65% and the third rank is not less than 60%;
+- First category, if compliance with the standards (criteria) of the first rank is at least 70%, the second rank at least 65% and the third rank at least 60%;

-- Highest category, if compliance with the standards (criteria) of the first rank is not less than 90%, the second rank is not less than 80% and the third rank is not less than 70%.
+- Highest category, if compliance with the standards (criteria) of the first rank is at least 90%, the second rank at least 80% and the third rank at least 70%.

-2. Refusal of accreditation if the results of the external comprehensive assessment were below the established thresholds for assignment to the second category.
+2. Refusal of accreditation if the results of the external comprehensive assessment are below the established thresholds for assigning the second category.

 The decisions of the accrediting body are formalized by an official order.
-The period from registration of a medical organization’s application to the decision by the accrediting body does not exceed 27 working days.
-As a result of the provision of public services to a medical organization, an accreditation certificate is issued for a period of three years or a reasoned refusal issued in any form
+The period from the registration of the application of the medical organization to the decision by the accrediting body does not exceed 27 working days.
+As a result of the provision of a public service, a medical organization is issued a certificate of accreditation for a period of three years or a reasoned refusal, drawn up in any form.

 FOCUS ASSESSMENT PLAN